-- Step 1 Choose a policy type from the Web Security Manager menu. - Step 2 Click a policy name in the policies table. - Step 3 Choose Select One Or More Identification Profiles from the Identification Profiles And Users drop-down list (if not already chosen). - Step 4 Choose a profile that supports guest access from the drop-down list in the Identification Profile column. - Step 5 Click the Guests (Users Failing Authentication) radio button.

-If this option is not available it means the profile you chose is not configured to support guest access.
-Return to step 4 and choose another, or see Define an Identification Profile that Supports Guest Access, page 5-29 to define a new one.
+Cho ose a policy type from the Web Security Manager menu.
+2 Clic k a policy name in the policies table. ose Select One Or More Identification Profiles from the Identification Profiles And Users -down list (if not already chosen).
+Cho ose a profile that supports guest access from the drop-down list in the Identification Profile column 6 Clic k the Guests (Users Failing Authentication) radio button.
+Note If this option is not available it means the profile you chose is not configured to support guest access.
+Return to step 4 and choose another, or see Define an Identification Profile that Supports Guest Access, page 5-32 to define a new one.